-Cyberattacks have been on the rise, with businesses facing new threats exploiting the changes and challenges brought on by the pandemic.
+Cyberattacks have become more common, with businesses facing new threats exploiting the changes and challenges brought on by the pandemic.
 A major shift to teleworking has opened the door to new security risks that have caught many businesses off guard.
 Many businesses had to take shortcuts to quickly ramp up their online presence.
-Unfortunately, hackers and criminals are using the changes of the current situation to take advantage of businesses and employees.
+Unfortunately, hackers and criminals are exploiting the current situation to take advantage of businesses and employees.

 Identify the Risks

 Large companies are often the targets of the most sophisticated and large-scale cyberattacks.
 And, while attacks aimed at small and mid-size businesses may not draw as much attention, they can be particularly devastating.
 Small businesses often have fewer resources for cybersecurity, and data breaches may go undetected for longer periods of time because small businesses don’t have adequate network security and monitoring systems.